SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL_Systems_23198_-_e278.md

 # ETL Systems 23198 - e278

-This driver can be used to monitor an ETL Systems 23198 switch device.
+This connector can be used to monitor an ETL Systems 23198 switch device.

 ## About